crescent-network/crescent-tx-example/README.md

 # Crescent Transaction Example

-This repository is a sample project to demonstrate how to wrap message(s) in a single transaction and sign to broadcast the transaction to the network.
-In `main.go`, you will see that there are some sample functions to create transactions messages.
+This repository is a sample project to demonstrate how to wrap message(s) in a single transaction and signs the transaction to broadcast it the transaction to the network.

+In `main.go`, you will find that it demonstrates how to send `MsgMMOrder` for market makers.
+There are also other sample functions available.
+Feel free to add/update/delete them depending on your usage.

 ## Dependency